Make a strong first impression on LinkedIn.

 You know your profession better than anyone else, right?
 Well, then show that to those who look at your LinkedIn page.
 For example, educator Adam Buchbinder does an excellent job of showing off his talents and knowledge in his LinkedIn summary:

 'I am an educator passionate about leveraging podcasts to improve listening skills and narrow educational disparities.
-Research shows that we spend up to 90 per cent of our time listening but only 10 per cent of us listen effectively.
+Research shows that we spend up to 90 percent of our time listening but only 10 percent of us listen effectively.
 This has serious consequences on students' long-term educational attainment and career readiness.'

 Master the art of a 'closer' line

-'My superpower is my grit and my personal mantra is “never leave anything to chance”.'
+'My superpower is my grit and my personal mantra is “Never leave anything to chance.”'

-While your LinkedIn profile will help you connect with professionals, a compelling CV is essential to your job search.
+Whilst your LinkedIn profile will help you connect with professionals, a compelling CV is essential to your job search.
 Find out if your CV makes the grade with our free CV review!